-If possible, Employees and Officials should make hotel/motel reservations well in advance and take other actions to incur the lowest possible lodging expenses (e.g. compare rates, request occupancy tax exemptions, etc.)
+If possible, Employees and Officials should make hotel/motel reservations well in advance and take other actions to incur the lowest possible lodging expenses (e.g. compare rates, request occupancy tax exemptions, etc.) The accommodations used should be economical, practical, comfortable, safe, and convenient.
+In general, the traveler should select the most reasonably priced accommodations available consistent with the purpose and goals of the travel.

 - a.
 Government Rates Employees and Officials must request government rates when making reservations or registering at hotels/motels.
-If possible, Employees and Officials should make hotel/motel reservations well in advance and take other actions to incur the lowest possible lodging expenses (e.g. compare rates, request occupancy tax exemptions).
 Lodging rates that are equal to or less than government rates are presumed to be reasonable and hence reimbursable for purposes of this policy. - b.
 Group Rates If such lodging is in connection with a conference, lodging expenses must not exceed the group rate published by the conference sponsor for the meeting in question if such rates are available at the time of booking.
 If the group rate is not available, see next section. - c.
 Alternatives In the event that government rates or group rates are not available at a given time or in a given area, there are three options available to Employees and Officials. - i.
 Option #1 (Median Hotel Cost): Lodging rates that do not exceed the median retail price for moderate lodging for that area listed on websites like www.priceline.com or an equivalent service shall be considered reasonable and hence reimbursable. - ii.
 Option #2 (Flat Cap).
-Lodging rates that do not exceed one hundred eighty dollars (\$180) per night are presumed reasonable and hence reimbursable.
+Lodging rates that do not exceed one hundred eighty dollars (\$180) per night are presumed reasonable and hence reimbursable. - iii.
+Option #3 (IRS Rates).
+Lodging rates that do not exceed the Internal Revenue Service per diem rates for a given area are presumed reasonable and hence reimbursable.